 Season 11 has Mary with her very squeaky voice, which some people consider as this.
 To her credit, she seems to realize this and has, a couple of times, jokingly deepened her voice only to go back to speaking normally.

 Season 3's Tiffany was an okay chef.
 However she'll be forever known for her utter dislike of fan-favorite Julia, being one of "Hell's bitches", and how she stated about how Julia, "works in a fuckin' Waffle House."

 Most of the time, Season 4's Rosann wasn't too bad (personality wise).
-But she'll forever be remembered for joining Corey and Jen and throwing Christina under the bus... again.
+But she'll forever be remembered for joining Corey and Jen in constantly trying to throw Christina under the bus, and actually managing to throw Shayna under it.

 Season 5's Ben telling Danny "You couldn't cook my cock!"